MR

 Is VFV a Good Investment?

 Canadians seeking to diversify their portfolio outside Canada will find VFV ETF a good investment.
-VFV is a good way for Canadian investors looking to diversify their holdings and gain exposure to some popular blue-chip companies.
+VFV is a good way for Canadian investors to diversify their holdings and gain exposure to popular blue-chip companies.
 VFV provides broad exposure to popular US stocks with a medium risk level.

 Its 0.08% management fee makes it a desirable investment.
 You can easily invest in US stocks using Canadian dollars rather than going for ETFs listed on a US exchange and traded in US dollars.